Updated May 2019

 Postnatal Birthing Ball

 After I had my first baby I found some new uses for my ball.
 It was still really comfy to sit on after a very long labour and made a different place to sit for breastfeeding.
 I also had a guide of postnatal exercises that were designed to help your body to heal after giving birth.
-But the best use we found for it was to soothe our first baby during ‘witching hour’ that time when nothing you do calms then down.
+But the best use we found for it was to soothe our first baby during ‘witching hour’ at that time when nothing you do calms them down.
 I would gently bounce him on the ball and rock him until he stopped crying.
 It worked miracles when nothing else would!